tustin2121/James_Somerton_Transcripts/_videos/BJw8_r89EwA.md

 this as a problem with society, and not a problem with any

 singular piece of media.
-I liked Young Royals.
+I liked *Young Royals*.
 Let’s be clear!
 When you’re setting out to make a simple

 teenage love story that takes place in a fancy boarding school, it’s not fair to expect